 The thing is creative is often weird.
 Want it or not, you can’t extract the unknown, funny, and odd out of creative.
 And you don’t need to!
-There is even an award for the weirdest social media campaigns today where people who create the history of the entire world in 15 minutes get awards.
-In case you needed a brief overview of the entire world’s fate, it was created already.
+There is even an award for the weirdest social media campaigns today where people who create the history of the civilization in 15 minutes get awards.
+In case you needed a brief overview of the entire world’s fate watch this:

 Back to the topic.
 People always needed and will always need bread and circuses.
-Yet today they need weirder and more unexpected circuses.
-Tech circuses, weird circuses, and circuses in parallel dimensions.
+Yet today they need weirder and more unexpected things.

 What the heck is this immersion?
 It’s a complete mental involvement in some process.
 Video games promised us immersion when they just appeared but, admit it, only virtual reality gave us what we call “total and absolute immersion.”

 Immersion basically means the disappearance of the present self and the absolute merge with the new character.
 You can be anyone anywhere.
-Synchrony in perception and feelings between you and your character is thrilling, and there are few people who would say “Nah, I don't want it” to such an overwhelming experience.
-Especially today, when the experiential economy is on the rise, and customers search for new emotions, sensations, and, experiences rather than goods and services.
+Synchrony in perception and feelings is thrilling, and there are few people who would say “No” to such an overwhelming experience.
+Especially today when the experiential economy is in bloom, customers search for new emotions, sensations, and, experiences, for sure.

 That is why marketers and brand managers place a bet on VR because VR is 100% experiential and personalized.
 Any marketing campaign which uses virtual reality application is doomed to attract the attention of customers.

 When being immersed, you can’t escape feelings, you can’t get distracted from the experience.
-You are 100% in this experience.
-Isn’t that what we all looking for in our life full of distraction?
+You are in for 100%.
+Isn’t it what all marketers want?

 Forget all those top 11 books every CMO must read.
 You won’t find the latest trends in those books because technology is what shapes those trends.
 And technological progress is not just dynamic, it’s totally crazy – you can miss an update just being offline for 6 hours!

 Devirtualization appeared on the hype virtual reality.
 What is it?
-In short, it’s the creation of virtual experience for viewers and then its recreation of this experience in real reality.
-It’s a total mind game played inside your customers' heads.
+In short, it’s the creation of virtual experience for viewers and then its recreation in real life.
+It’s a total mind game played inside your customers’ heads.
 It’s better than quantum leaps and travel through virtual dimensions.

-Some brands, such as Renault address virtual reality consulting companies to create an amazing experience for their clients.
+Some brands, such as Renault address virtual reality to consult companies to create an amazing experience for their clients.
 They used devirtualization to blow customers’ minds completely and make them remember this experience for ever and ever.

 All brands tell stories, the best brands tell the best stories to their customers.
 Just read Tesla’s and Apple’s stories: they are emotional, thought-provoking and 100% motivational.

-Yet, virtual reality changed everything: VR goggles destroyed the very concept of a narrator once and for all and storytelling became storyliving according to HTC Vive evangelist Cathy Hackl.
-Today brands don’t only tell stories to their clients - they let customers EXPERIENCE them fully.
-That is how customers become active participants in these stories, the stories without a narrator.
-Hard to grasp this idea?
-Grab a pair of goggles and experience the story of Volvo.
-This is a simple and a sophisticated story.
-It's the story about the ultimate comfort, the story about perfect roads and serene sunsets.
-It's the story about the pure pleasure of driving.
+Yet, virtual reality changed everything: VR goggles destroyed the very concept of a narrator once and for all.
+Today brands don’t only tell stories to their clients – they let customers EXPERIENCE them fully.
+That is how customers become active participants in these stories.

 Traditional advertising uses visual and auditory stimuli to create images in customers’ minds.
-Virtual reality can immerse a potential client in the environment where he/she will see, hear, smell ( yes, it’s possible), and even move ( so muscle memory will also be involved).
+Virtual reality can immerse a potential client in the environment where he/she will see, hear, smell ( yes, it’s possible), move ( muscles memory will also be involved).

-Merrell, the company that sells outdoor clothing and footwear decided to make customers feel blood rushing in their veins from crossing the mountain bridge.
+Merrell, the company that sells outdoor clothing and footwear decided to make customers feel the rush in veins from crossing the mountain bridge.

 Silicon Valley is not trying to sell you software today, it’s selling you empathy.
 Some critics say that there is no killer app for VR that is why VR doesn’t see any real hype.
-Yet, VR is claimed to be an “empathy machine” -to me it is a perfect killer app.
+Yet, VR is claimed to be an “empathy machine” -the ultimate tool for this.

-United Nations has a whole project dedicated to VR assuming that virtual reality can be a real empathy machine.
-UN gives you the list of movies you can preview in VR to learn “how it is to be a Roma woman” for example.
+United Nations gives you the list of movies you can preview in VR to learn “how it is to be a Roma woman” for example.
 Yet the majority of companies still don’t know how to wire VR inside their operations that is why they often search for VR consulting.

 Seeing is believing.
 This old proverb is as topical for online stores as never before.
-Modern buyers want to buy goods from their bedroom ( in 2017, retail e-commerce sales worldwide amounted to 2.3 trillion US dollars and e-retail revenues are projected to grow to 4.88 trillion US dollars in 2021).
-People love buying online yet they want to be 100% sure that these goods fit them perfectly well.
-Visualization in AR gives customers a unique chance to preview jewelry on them or try on makeup in AR like L'Oreal customers.
-Augmented reality for retail is the solution number one for those who want to create WOW effect in customers.
+Modern buyers want to buy goods from their bedroom ( in 2017, retail e-commerce sales worldwide amounted to 2.3 trillion US dollars and e-retail revenues are projected to grow to 4.88 trillion US dollars in 2021) yet they want to be 100% sure that these goods fit them perfectly well.
+Visualization in AR gives customers a unique chance to preview jewelry on them or try on makeup in AR.
+Augmented reality for retail is the solution number one for those who want to create a WOW effect in customers and not only buyers!

 What emotions are the most memorable for clients-positive or negative?

-That is how try before you buy became a necessity rather than a perk for online stores.
-Thus, ALLO, one big electronics retailers created an actual virtual store with a cozy sophisticated environment to let their customers see home appliances before buying them.
+That is how to TRY BEFORE YOU BUY OPTION became a necessity rather than a perk for online stores.
+Thus, ALLO, one big electronics retailers created an actual virtual store with a cozy sophisticated environment to let their customers see home appliances before buying them:

-Weird is the new creative.
+Do you agree that today being creative is not enough for a brand?
 To be noticed, to make the content go viral, to generate real buzz around its name today a brand needs to be insanely creative and, let’s be honest, a bit weird.